Alves4002/Alves4002/README.md

 -👋😄 Hi, I’m **D-SCRIPTOR**
 - 👀 I’m interested in **programming, automation, and clean code**
-- 🌱 I am currently studying Computer Engineering and Computer Science, learning new scripting and programming techniques and advanced software development.
+- 🌱 I am currently studying Engineering Computer and IT 2 year, learning new scripting and programming techniques and advanced software development.
 - 💞️ I’m looking to collaborate on open-source projects
 - 📫 How to reach me: diegodarosabfg@gmail.com
 - ⚡ Fun fact: *"No meu código, até o erro obedece."😄*